hperrin/svelte-material-ui/MIGRATING.md

 ## Breaking Changes

 - The `@smui/common/elements` components are gone.
-It is replaced with the `Element` component exported from `@smui/common`.
+They are replaced with the `SmuiElement` component exported from `@smui/common`.
 It takes a `tag` prop and creates an element dynamically with that tag name.
+There's also a `Svg` component exported from `@smui/common` if you need an svg.
+- The "\*ComponentDev" types (like `MenuComponentDev`) are gone.
+You can now use the component as its type.
+Components that can take a `component` or `tag` prop (like `Button`) have required generic arguments that you can get around by using "InstanceType", like `let button: InstanceType<typeof Button>;`.
+- If you're using `classAdderBuilder`, you need to use `keyof SmuiElementMap` instead of `string` as its generic argument.

 # SMUI 5 -> SMUI 6